 The University employs the NU Alert system to communicate emergency notifications and timely warnings to the affected University campus.
 A test of the NU Alert system is conducted on an annual basis to ensure proper functionality.
-Messages sent from the NU Alert system can be sent to University email accounts and to enrolled mobile phone numbers via text message.
+Messages sent from the NU Alert system are sent to University email accounts and to enrolled mobile phone numbers via text message.
 NU Alert messages will be sent to all community members with contact information associated with the affected campus.
-The NU Alert system is updated on a daily basis through centralized University databases.
-Members of the community are reminded to update their University contact information at the beginning of each semester, or at any time, by visiting the myNortheastern portal.
+The NU Alert system is updated daily through centralized University databases.
+Members of the community are reminded to update their University contact information at the beginning of each semester, or at any time, by visiting the Student Hub for students, and Workday for employees.

-The Office of Emergency Management, plans, publicizes, and conducts a test of the NU Alert emergency response and notification system at least annually, and maintains a record documenting each test, including a description of the test, date and time of the test, and whether it was announced or unannounced.
+The Office of Emergency Management ("OEM"), plans, publicizes, and conducts a test of the NU Alert emergency response and notification system at least annually, and maintains a record documenting each test, including a description of the test, date and time of the test, and whether it was announced or unannounced.